-As data storage and analysis continue to migrate from on-premises to the cloud, the market for cloud data security platforms has expanded in response.
+As data storage and analysis continue to migrate from on-premises frameworks to those based in the cloud, the market for cloud storage and data security platforms (DSPs) has expanded.
 In fact, the global cloud security market is projected to grow from $29.3 billion in 2021 to $106 billion by 2029.
-This highlights a north star for the future of successful data use: adequately protecting your organization’s sensitive data is imperative.
+This highlights a north star for the future of successful data use: adequately protecting your organization’s sensitive data with holistic cloud storage security measures is imperative.

-The number of pertinent data security platforms is growing, and it’s important that your organization’s data team evaluates which solution will be best for its needs.
-In this blog, we examine the insights from Gartner’s Innovation Insight for Data Security Platforms report and take a look at some best practices for choosing the right DSP for your organization.
+As cloud storage security becomes a greater imperative for cloud-based organizations, the number of pertinent data security platforms is growing to meet these needs.
+It’s important that your organization’s data team evaluates their security needs in order to determine which solution will be best for you.
+In this blog, we’ll examine the growing requirements of cloud storage security and consider some best practices for choosing the right DSP for your organization.

-A data security platform, or DSP, is a software built to combine various security capabilities into one operational system, with the goal of providing a single point of privacy and protection for the sensitive information in a data ecosystem.
+A data security platform, or DSP, is a software built to combine these various security capabilities into a unified operational system, with the goal of providing a single point of privacy and protection for the sensitive information in a cloud data ecosystem.
 These capabilities include, but are not limited to:

 While these features can be found in existing tools, there is a greater shift towards platforms that consolidate them and allow for more end-to-end control over data privacy and security.
 In a 2022 survey, Gartner found that 75% of organizations are actively pursuing security vendor consolidation, up from 29% in 2020.
 How should this influence your choice of DSP?